Key Takeaways

 At First Glance, Even The French Present Tense Looks Overwhelming

-Most French verb methods will start by telling that in French, the verb ending will change according to the French subject pronoun.
+Most French verb methods will start by telling you that in French, the verb ending will change according to the French subject pronoun.

 Let’s take the verb “parler” (to speak) for example.